5x12/ml-cookbook/README.md

 ML Toolbox is a repository that contains supervised learning algorithm templates.
 The algorithms are divided by regression and classification categories as shown below in the section "List of Algorithms".

 ### How To Use
 Each algorithm is divided in different sections in Jupyter Notebook with appropriate instructions.
-To upload your data input, please see the "Importing Data" section.
-In case of an error, see the "Limitations" section of the notebook.

 ### Author
-I am responsible for the content and quality of the code.
-If you have any questions, please feel free to write to andrey.alikberov@gmail.com
+The author is responsible for the content and quality of the code.
+If you have any questions, write to andrey.alikberov@gmail.com

 # List of Algorithms
 ### Classification